Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  $selected = ($form_state->getValue('mlfruitandnutcrop') != NULL) ? $form_state->getValue('mlfruitandnutcrop') : '';
  ```

- - The function __get_activity_options looks like: Here is comparing a string $key, that at the begining started as empty.
+ - The function __get_activity_options looks like: At here the function is executing $selected to $key.

  ```bash